balajib84/githubintegration/basicgitcommands.md

 before adding add, the modifed file was in red color stating it wasn't tracked. after adding add or add. it changed to green stating it's being tracked
 $git add. -- lets you track all the files that are in the directory, rather than having to type git -add "eachfilename.md"
 $git config --edit --global - opens the global file using your default editor
+$git log - shows all the commit logs